 - 2 naval squadrons, one with Italian Cant Z-501s and one with German Heinkel He 114Bs.

 Attrition was high, due to the difficulties of maintaining a diversity of aircraft types, rather than to Soviet opposition.
-At the end of the year the Romanian air units withdrew to reorganise for the spring offensive.
+At the end of the year the Romanian air units withdrew to reorganize for the spring offensive.
 A modest infusion of German equipment at this time included: nearly 70 Me 109E fighters (see picture on the left), 12 Heinkel He 112 fighters, 20 Junkers Ju 88A bombers.

 In support of the advance to Stalingrad, the Romanian 1st Air Corps comprised in July 1942: